 The various resolutions providing for the revenue bonds require that the Authority establish and maintain a schedule of rates, fees, and charges for services furnished by the systems to produce in each sinking fund year ("net system revenues") in an amount at least equal to 1.20 times the highest annual amount of principal and interest payable on the bonds during any future sinking fund year.
-The revenue bond coverage was 2.56 for the current fiscal year.
+The revenue bond coverage was 2.47 for the current fiscal year.

 Effective with the issuance of the Series 2001 bonds, the Authority's annual net system revenues, exclusive of water connection and sewer tap fees, must be no less than the highest annual amount of debt service payable during any future sinking fund year.
-For the current fiscal year, this ratio was 1.59.
+For the current fiscal year, this ratio was 1.67.

 The Authority is also required to maintain a reserve account in an amount equal to the lessor of a three-prong test in the Authority's Bond Resolution: 10% of the principal amount of the Authority's outstanding bonds; the Authority's maximum annual debt service; or 125% of the Authority's average annual debt service.
-Currently, the debt service reserve requirement is 10% of the principal amount of the Authority's outstanding bonds, or \$15,868,500.
-The Authority satisfies the debt service reserve requirement using a combination of funds in the reserve account and surety bonds.
-At the end of the current fiscal year, the balances in the reserve account and the surety bonds exceed the debt service reserve requirement.
+Currently, the debt service reserve requirement is 125% of the Authority's average annual debt service, or \$9,829,827.
+The Authority satisfies the debt service reserve requirement using surety bonds.
+At the end of the current fiscal year, the surety bonds exceed the debt service requirement.